skeptycal/macos_shapefile_import/readme.md

 # Reading a shapefile from BASH environment using Python

+_This is a response to a Stack Overflow question that I thought could use a few sample files and examples._

+---

+## Test Environment Setup

 It looks like you are using `macOS` or `Linux`, _so I will proceed with that assumption_.

-## Test Environment Setup

 _(You did not mention which OS version, IDE type, editor type, python version, python environment, virtual environtment, whether you are using jupyter, or any eccentric personalizations.)_

-This is what I am using for these tests: macOS 10.14.4, VSCode Code 1.33.1, Python 3.7.3, CLI, VirtualEnv 16.4.3, pipenv version 2018.11.26, and shapefile version: 2.1.0
+**_This is what I am using for these examples and tests_**: macOS 10.14.4, VSCode Code 1.33.1, Python 3.7.3, CLI, VirtualEnv 16.4.3, pipenv version 2018.11.26, and shapefile version 2.1.0

+---

+## Version checkup

 As of now, the latest commit to [GitHub](https://github.com/GeospatialPython/pyshp/commit/71231ddc5aa54f155d4f0563c56006fffbfc84e7) is: `Latest commit 71231dd on Feb 15`.